abdulrahman2018/offgrid-phone-landing/README.md

 ### 4. **Maintaining Brand Consistency**
    - **Challenge**: The new website needed to retain some aspects of the original brand identity while ensuring it was modernized for a new product-focused business.
    - **Solution**: I kept the primary color palette intact (blue tones, white, and gray) but streamlined the design elements for a more modern and professional feel.
-I also ensured that fonts were simple and readable, and that the layout was clean and minimal to highlight the product.
+I also ensured that fonts were simple and readable and that the layout was clean and minimal to highlight the product.

 ### 5. **Linking to the Existing Product Landing Page**
    - **Challenge**: The new website needed to link to the existing product landing page (www.offgridphone.com) while maintaining its own identity and purpose.